Dealing with Domestic Violence: How a USU Alumna Helps Children Find Healing

 Jurado is grateful she can make a difference within her community, and she said attending Utah State made a difference for her.
 “Utah State not only provided me with connections to various agencies, and practicum experiences, but it also provided me with many positive career opportunities.”

-Additionally, being able to learn at one of Utah State’s 32 regional campuses was a huge benefit to her.
+Additionally, being able to learn at one of Utah State’s 32 Statewide Campuses was a huge benefit to her.
 “I was working and going to school at the same time,” she said.
 “It just worked out well, and I believe I received the same educational quality at a regional campus as my Logan peers.
 I don’t think my education was compromised whatsoever.”

 Learn about Cache Valley’s domestic violence resources here.